-1. To enhance the properties of concrete by the addition of Glass Powder in concrete.

-2. World faces a serious problem of disposal of large quantities of industrial waste like Fly ash, glass powder, Silica fumes etc. The disposal of these wastes without proper attention creates hazardous impact on environmental health.
+- 1. To enhance the properties of concrete by the addition of Glass Powder and Lime Stone powder in fly concrete. - 2.
+World faces a serious problem of disposal of large quantities of industrial waste like Fly ash, glass powder, lime stone powder, Silica fumes etc. The disposal of these wastes without proper attention creates hazardous impact on environmental health.
 As the landfills are increasing due to tonnes of industrial waste disposal.
 So Glass powder is used in this project, as the addition with cement in concrete it helps to reduce the quantity of industrial waste.